realworldocaml/book/en/maps-and-hashtables.md

 We don't need to generate specialized comparators for every type we want to build a map on.
-We can instead use a comparator based on OCaml's build-in polymorphic comparison function, which was discussed in [xref](#lists-and-patterns).
+We can instead use a comparator based on OCaml's built-in polymorphic comparison function, which was discussed in [xref](#lists-and-patterns).
 This comparator is found in the `Comparator.Poly` module, allowing us to write: